hgcummings/floorcade/README.md

 When the game is initialised and ready to run, it **must** send the string `READY\n` to stdout.

-After this, each time the game recieves a 'tick' event from the parent process (see below) it **must** send exactly `width * height * 3` bytes to stdout.
+After this, each time the game receives a 'tick' event from the parent process (see below) it **must** send exactly `width * height * 3` bytes to stdout.
 Each byte represents one RGB colour channel in a single pixel of the display (line by line, starting from the top of the screen).

-Note that the game **must** write exactly one frame of pixel data to stdout each time it recieves a tick event, and **must not** send any other data to stdout (i.e. must not log any other messages to the console).
+Note that the game **must** write exactly one frame of pixel data to stdout each time it receives a tick event, and **must not** send any other data to stdout (i.e. must not log any other messages to the console).
 Games may use stderr for debugging purposes.

 ### Input

 Events will be sent to the game on stdin as follows...

 Each event consists of five low-ascii characters followed by a newline, i.e. exactly six bytes.
 When implementing a game, this allows you to read each event as a line, or a fixed number of bytes, or whatever's easiest in your programming language of choice.
-(Note: in languages with event-based stream consumption, multiple lines may be buffered into a single event, so you may recieve 6n bytes at a time rather than always exactly 6.
+(Note: in languages with event-based stream consumption, multiple lines may be buffered into a single event, so you may receive 6n bytes at a time rather than always exactly 6.
 Be sure to process all of them.)

 The first byte indicates the event type: `S` for system events and `P` for player events.